JorrandeWit/ithenticate-api-python/README.md

 ### Folders ###

-Use the `folders` property is to list and get folders related to your account.
+Use the `folders` property to list all folders related to your account.

 #### List all folders ####
 ##### `folders.all()` #####